 In fact, I have not received the letter of approval by post due to a delay.
 I replied with an official letter “Postponement Registration of Legal Cohabitation” (Uitstel Registratie Wettelijke Samenwoning) received by post not long ago.
-The letter mentioned that there was a postpone to the registration for the legal cohabitation until 15 September 2016.
+The letter mentioned that there was a postponement to the registration for legal cohabitation until 15 September 2016.

 22.08.2016 Approval of Legal Cohabitation Contract

 The Stadhuis replied that according to information in the National Register, my legal cohabitation was approved and registered on 16 August 2016.
 I was surprised to read this as the letter mentioned the delay in the registration earlier.